phil-baldassari3/DmelSpeciation/README.md

 search+replace.py --->
 This python script performs a find and replace of a character ina very large file (too large to use normal find and replace).
 This script is currently not being used in the DrosSpecation project.

+pca-plot.R --->
+This is an R script to make a pca plot from a vcf file.
+You will just have to put in a directory and the file into the script.
+You do not have to convert the vcf to a gds if you have already done so.